ankaAR/bestiario5e/_creatures/neogi.md

 ***Multiataque.*** The neogi makes two attacks: one with its bite and one with its claws.

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 it, one target.
-Hit: 6 (1d6+3) puntos de daño perforante plus 14 (4d6) poison damage, and the target must succeed on a DC 12 Constitution saving throw or become envenenado for 1 minute.
+Hit: 6 (1d6+3) puntos de daño perforante más 14 (4d6) poison damage, and the target must succeed on a DC 12 Constitution saving throw or become envenenado for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 8 (2d4+3) puntos de daño cortante.